Justin Fontaine (ice hockey): Playing career

 After ending his 5-year association with the Minnesota Wild, as a free agent off-season, Fontaine was unable to attain an NHL contract.
 On September 8, 2016, he agreed to attend the Florida Panthers training camp on a professional try-out contract.

 On October 16, 2016, Fontaine signed a 1-year, 2-way deal with the New York Rangers and was immediately assigned to their American Hockey League (AHL) affiliate, the Hartford Wolf Pack.
 However, after collecting 30 points in 50 games with the Wolf Pack on March 1, 2017, Fontaine was traded by the Rangers to the Edmonton Oilers in exchange for Taylor Beck.

 As a free agent from the Oilers following the completion of his contract, Fontaine opted to pursue a career abroad in agreeing to a one-year deal with HC Dinamo Minsk of the KHL on July 31, 2017.

+Career Afterlife

+When Fontaine finished his hockey career officially in 2020, he began teaching skills training in his hometown Bonnyville, Alberta.
+These training camps have been reported as excellent by the participants.
+This would make sense as this is what he was known for in the NHL when he played for the Wild.
+On January 21st, 2023 the Bonnyville Pontiacs retired Fontaine's jersey #14 and sent his banner into the rafters.